jrobgood/detrumpifier/README.md

 Contributing:  This extension is designed to be simple and focused.
 If you'd like to contribute:
   1. Fork the repository
   2. Make your changes
-  3. Test thoroughly on Google News
+  3. Test thoroughly on all supported news sites
   4. Submit a pull request... sorry, can't give more guidance than that...

 License: MIT License - feel free to modify and distribute as needed.

 Disclaimer:  This extension is for personal use and educational purposes.
-It modifies the display of web content locally and does not affect the original Google News service.
+It modifies the display of web content locally and does not affect the original news services.
 No content ever leaves your computer and goes anywhere sinister.
 Honestly, the whole thing is really a goof, but once I built it I realized it really did calm down my news reading day.
 Make what you will of that....